-4.54 Policy LP39 requires that new residential development proposals should include measures that will reduce the consumption of water equivalent to 110 litres per person per day (including external use).
-This measure has been based on emerging Government consultation as part of the Housing Standards Review and would need to be secured by planning condition.
+4.51 Policy LP39 requires that new residential development proposals should include measures that will reduce the consumption of water equivalent to 110 litres per person per day (including external use).
+This measure has been based on the

+Government's Housing Standards Review and would need to be secured by planning condition.